tfarirayi1/tgf/README.md

 ### _project----project-zero-main
 #### [react](https://reactjs.org 'react homepage') web-application boilerplate
 ### _philosophy
-#### a web-application consists of endpoints
+#### a web-application is a colection of endpoints
-  * an endpoint exposes a set of resources.
+  * each endpoint exposes one or more of resources.
 #### a react component has properties
-  * the properties are used to determine the behaviour and look of a component.
+  * these properties can be used to determine the behaviour and look of a component.
 #### a react component has working memory which can hold the 'working value' of a property
   * properties are loaded into working memory with their historical working values or with their default working values.
   * a component is manipulated in realtime by changing the working values of its properties.